ERP-FTW/payments-crypto/README.md

 Lightning Rod Ecommerce Now Payments Readme

 Overview
 <br>This custom module for Odoo 16+ adds NowPayments as a payment provider to the Ecommerce application.
-BTCpay server is a potentially self-hosted Bitcoin payment gateway/provider which is queried by API calls from Odoo.
-BTCpay server account access by API is provided to Odoo and a Bitcoin onchain/lightning option is added to the customer by checkout portal link.
-If the Bitcoin payment option is selected by a customer, they are forwarded to a BTCpay site with a created invoice and QR code for payment.
+NowPayments acts as a payment gateway/provider for a large number of cryptocurrencies and will also convert between chains based on your preference.
+NowPayments account access by API is provided to Odoo and a cryptocurrency option is added to the customer checkout.
+If the cryptocurrency payment option is selected by a customer, they are forwarded to a NowPayments site with a created invoice and QR code for payment.
 After the payment is confirmed the customer can be redirected back to the Odoo online store receipt page and the order is registered and queued.

 Prerequisites (versions)
 <br>Compatible with Odoo 16
 <br>Postgres 14+
-<br>BTCpay server with API access
+<br>NowPayments account with API access
 <br>mlr_ecommerce_cryptopayments custom module

 Installation (see this video for tutorial on Odoo module installation)